 What salt water rinses are used for

-Salt water rinses are usually recommended for tissue healing in the mouth, and also to prevent infection.
-This includes people who have undergone oral surgery, have oral piercings, canker sores, cuts from braces, sore throat, or any irritation of the soft tissues of the mouth.
+Salt water rinses are usually recommended for tissue healing in the mouth and also to prevent infection.
+This includes people who have undergone oral surgery, have oral piercings, canker sores, cuts from braces, sore throat, or any irritation of the mouth’s soft tissues.

 Concentration is key